teableio/airtable2teable/README.md

 - Resources/access: What bases and workspace the token can access.
 Tokens can be granted access to individual—or all—bases/workspaces.
 These can be listed using the list bases endpoint.

-To import airtable Base data into a teable Table, the token requires the following Scope:
+To import airtable Base data into a teable Workspace, the token requires the following Scope:

 - The common user:`data.records:read`, `schema.bases:read`;
 - The enterprise user includes: `workspacesAndBases:read`.